 Content for nottinghamshire.gov.uk will be created by Digital Officers, with services responsible for providing accurate content and supplying factual updates.

-The layout of pages and the wording will be decided by the Digital Officers by applying good practice, using the Digital Design Principles and Content Ethos to guide their approach, and then testing with real people (ideally customers using the service the content relates to) in order to fully optimise all content.
+The layout of pages and the wording will be decided by the Digital Officers by applying good practice, using the Digital Design Principles and Content Ethos to guide their approach, and then testing with real people (ideally users using the service the content relates to) in order to fully optimise all content.

 This style guide will provide consistency for the Digital Officers and is a reference for them in the first instance but it is published here for all to see.
-We fully expect it to change over time dependent on what we learn from analytics, testing and customers.
+We fully expect it to change over time dependent on what we learn from analytics, testing and users.

 The golden rules of writing for the web: